-Regarding the yearly tax, taxpayers are divided into those who: (a) must submit a yearly tax file (YTF); these are primarily self-employed persons, (b) may submit YTF, in order to achieve even taxation throughout the year and use yearly allowances and deductions, (c) cannot submit YTF.
-The yearly general schedule is applied to income reported in YTF.
-Prior to 01/2017 virtually all income sources had to be reported in YTF.
+Yearly tax is assessed according to the specific rules, which are significantly changed by the 2016 tax reform, enacted since 01/2017.
+Prior to 01/2017 taxpayers are divided into those who: (a) must submit a yearly tax file (YTF); these are primarily self-employed persons and employed persons who worked simultaneously for two employers during the year, (b) may submit YTF, in order to achieve even taxation throughout the year and use yearly allowances and deductions.
+All income sources are reported in YTF and the yearly general schedule is applied.
 Since 01/2017, YTF covers only the selected forms of income, i.e. self-employment income, employment income, pensions and income from contractual work.
+All persons who earn these types of income must submit YTF.
 In mid-2010 several deductions were abolished, namely for insurance premiums, housing and health expenses; the current system has relatively few deductions, e.g., for given donations and for self-employed persons.
 There are several deductions for inhabitants of less developed and war stricken areas.